 Mollie has over 10 years experience teaching in a variety of Jewish educational settings – from formal classroom teaching to nature education, theatre education to collaborative philanthropy education.
 She enjoys being in the field, as well as building programs and trainings to support others.
 Mollie holds a double Masters in Midrash and Jewish Experiential Education from the Jewish Theological Seminary, a BA in Religion from Bard College, and is a graduate

 of M²’s Senior Educators Cohort.
-She lives in Brooklyn, NY with her husband and daughter.
+She lives in Brooklyn, NY with her husband and children.

 Deputy CEO and Chief Program Officer, M²